espressif/esp-mdf/docs/en/api-guides/general-notes.rst

 1. Is a router necessary for network configuration?

-    As soon as a root node is established, ESP-MESH network configuration process becomes independent of routers.
+    As soon as a root node is established, ESP-WIFI-MESH network configuration process becomes independent of routers.

 2. How much time does the configuration process take?